Come, experiment at the new Science Discovery Zone

 The SDZ runs like a startup, and we view young innovators (students), mentors and industry partners as our customers (members).
 Our zone encourages collaboration among all members in order to innovate at an extraordinary pace.
 We believe our community is one of our greatest resources, which includes a diverse mix of students, alumni, faculty, staff, business leaders and entrepreneurs.
 Our on-campus working space and lab space are also great resources for our members to experiment, collaborate and learn from one another.

 Can students without a background in science join the SDZ?

 Absolutely — anyone is welcome to join the SDZ.
 In fact, only 50 percent of our members are based in the Faculty of Science.
 Everyone is welcome, and we continue to recruit interested mentors and students from all faculties.

-What is the Food Innovation Hub, external link and how is it affiliated with the SDZ?
+What is the Food Innovation Hub and how is it affiliated with the SDZ?

 The Food Innovation Hub is an accelerator that works with startups worldwide to rethink and reshape the future of food.
 It is a Ryerson accelerator that has partnered with the SDZ based on our shared interests in design thinking (evidence-based innovation) and improvement of our food ecosystem.

 How can students get involved with the SDZ?
 Are there any upcoming events?

 If students are interested in taking advantage of the SDZ to explore an idea or find a mentor, the first step is completing one of our application forms: google formThe Science Discovery Zone Individual Application, external link, opens in new window or google formThe Science Discovery Zone Idea/ Project Submission, external link, opens in new window.